-- Select the image or object by clicking on it once. - Open the Wrap Inspector. - Select "Moves with text" to make an object inline, or "Fixed on page" to make it fixed. - If you make the object a fixed object, click on "Object causes wrap" if you want the text to wrap around it. - 5.
+- Select the image or object by clicking on it once. - 2.
+Open the Wrap Inspector. - 3.
+Select Inline to make an object inline, or Floating to make it fixed. - If you make the object a fixed object, click on "Object causes wrap" if you want the text to wrap around it. - 5.
 Click on one of the buttons to choose how the text wraps around your object. - Enter a value in the Extra Space field to determine the amount of white space around your fixed object.